 The GT's differentiation from the sedan continues in the driving experience.
 It's fun to take on on-ramps with some speed.
 The GT is tuned for sportier driving, with a stiffer suspension than the comfort-oriented sedan.
 Our tester had the optional sport suspension, with calibrations tailored to the lower-profile 17-inch tires that made the car's handling crisp and balanced.
 Both the sports suspension and the wheels are part of the $2,750 Style Package.

 The Elantra GT is modestly powered, using the same 148-horsepower, 1.8-liter four-cylinder from the Elantra sedan and coupe.
 Being a few ponies down compared with the Mazda3 and Focus doesn't cost the GT in acceleration because it's more svelte, at around 2,700 pounds.
-The EPA rates the Elantra GT with a six-speed automatic transmission at 27/37 mpg city/highway, and the six-speed manual Elantra at 26/37 mpg.
+The EPA rates fuel economy of the Elantra GT with a six-speed automatic transmission at 27/37 mpg city/highway, and the six-speed manual Elantra at 26/37 mpg.

 While the Elantra GT adds some extra fun to the Elantra lineup, overall it's still not as tossable or composed as the Mazda3 or Ford Focus, which are stunners in this segment, sporting less body roll and additional road-holding ability.

 The Elantra GT earned a best five-star overall rating from the National Highway Traffic Safety Administration.
 The Elantra GT has not been crash-tested by the Insurance Institute for Highway Safety.
 Being a different body style, the hatchback doesn't share test results with IIHS testing of the sedan.